Understanding how your plumbing system works can be a challenging thing to learn!

 Polyvinyl Chloride pipes, also called PVC pipes, have gained immense traction because of how easy they are to work with.
 They are also relatively lighter in weight than galvanised steel pipes, making them a popular choice.
 These pipes are made out of a combination of plastic and vinyl and are quite rigid.

-PVC pipes are ideal to use for water lines that have highly pressurised water.
-They can also be used to transport potable water, as long as it meets any standards set for drinking water systems.
-PVC pipes are very durable as they do not corrode or rust easily and are very affordable.
+PVC pipes are ideal for water lines with highly pressurised water.
+They can also transport potable water, as long as it meets any standards set for drinking water systems.
+PVC pipes are very durable as they do not corrode or rust readily and are very affordable.

 However, one big issue with PVC pipes is that they cannot carry hot water and are susceptible to warping due to the high temperatures.
 They are also quite limited in size and not ideal for tight spaces due to their rigidity.